widmannf/widmannf/README.md

 ## Hi, I'm Felix, an astrophysicist currently looking for new challenges!

 🔭  I am working as an astrophysicist at [MPE](https://mpe.mpg.de) in Munich, Germany, where I have done my PhD followed by a PostDoc position.
-I have worked on data analysis of observational and instrumental data.
+I have worked as a data scientist of observational and instrumental data.
 I was part of many instrumentation projects, mostly on the optical interferometer [GRAVITY](https://www.eso.org/public/teles-instr/paranal-observatory/vlt/vlt-instr/gravity/) that is observing black holes from the VLTI observatory in Chile.

 🌱  I am looking for a career change and developing new skills.